 Let’s compare and understand the difference between web 2.0 and web 3.0 based on specific criteria.
 Web 2.0 is primarily about read and write-level interactions.
 The web 2 vs web 3 comparison can be easily made by taking their distinct features and detailed impressions of the user experience they provide.
 For instance, you can see that web 3.0 places more of an emphasis on the semantic web.

 The first criterion is the meaning of the two web versions.
 The second generation of internet services, often known as Web 2.0, allows for read-and-write functionalities and is thus called the read-write phase.
-Web 3.0, on the other hand, is the third generation of the internet and is the read-write-execute phase, emphasizing the semantic web.
-It primarily focuses on facilitating improved user and machine understanding of decentralized infrastructures.
+Web 3.0, on the other hand, encourages the development of smart applications by enabling them to use ML and AI characteristics.
+Web 3.0 applications that stand out include integrated gaming, 3D portals, and multi-user virtual environments.
+Web3 game development services cater to applications that stand out, including those with integrated gaming, 3D portals, and multi-user virtual environments.

 The following crucial criteria for differentiating between web 2.0 and web 3.0 would undoubtedly bring attention to the main objectives of the two generations.
 The main goal of Web 2.0 was to make it possible for users to engage with online information.
 On the other hand, Web 3.0 encourages participation so that users can fully immerse themselves in online content.
 Web 3.0 wants to connect knowledge, whereas Web 2.0 wants to connect people.
 On a larger scale, web 2.0 concentrated mainly on tagging and end-user experiences.
 Web 3.0 emphasized empowering users by enabling better trust, privacy, and security.
 So, it is evident that the target area is an important consideration when comparing web 2.0 with web 3.0.
 Web 3.0 aims to empower people, while Web 2.0 focuses primarily on community building.